ocaml/dune/doc/usage.rst

 Finding External Libraries
 ==========================

-When a library isn't available in the workspace, Dune search for it in the installed world and expect it to be already compiled.
+When a library isn't available in the workspace, Dune will search for it in the installed world and expect it to be already compiled.

 It looks up external libraries using a specific list of search paths,